-How did I find out how Poland fights with COVID?
+How did I find out how Poland fights COVID?
 Well, at the beginning of this year, I got the diagnosis.
 At first, it looked like flu and immobilized me for about two days.
-It wasn’t flu though — it was COVID.
+It wasn’t flu though—it was COVID.
 Even though I was laying in bed for such a short time, the disease forced me to stay in Poland for over 7 weeks.
-It was because I couldn’t board on the plane for as long as I was COVID-positive.
+It was because I couldn’t board the plane for as long as I was COVID-positive.

 However, these benefits are by no means enough to keep the companies on the safe side.
 So, I’m quite proud to see that Polish businesses took the challenge and fight against (often stupid) restrictions to stay afloat.
 I feel that one can learn a lot about business development (and about how to become unflappable in hard times) from them.